Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: Renormalization Group Improvement and the OPT Implementation

 where

 An effective potential fully satisfying Eq.~(\ref{callansymanzik}) is invariant under the RGE.
 In practice, the literature presents some methods that provide ways to obtain an approximate solution to Eq.~(\ref{callansymanzik}) in a way that mitigates the scale dependence of the effective potential.
 For our purposes, the method introduced in Ref.~\cite{Kastening:1991gv} and later explored by the authors of Refs.~\cite{Bando:1992np, Ford:1992mv,Bando:1992wy, Ford:1994dt,Ford:1996hd} will prove to be the most useful.
 The improvement of the effective potential through the properties of the renormalization group has also been investigated in the context of finite temperature in Ref.~\cite{Nakkagawa:1996ju} at leading order in the loop expansion.
 The calculations for the scalar theory \(\lambda \phi^4\) at $T=0$ were later studied in Refs.~\cite{Chung:1999gi} and \cite{Chung:1999xm} at two- and three-loop orders, respectively.
-This method is generically known as \textit{Renormalization Group Improvement} (RGI) of the effective potential.

 The method proposed in Ref.~\cite{Kastening:1991gv} involves solving the RGE through a set of ordinary differential equations order by order in perturbation theory. {}Following the original Refs.~\cite{Kastening:1991gv,Bando:1992np,Chung:1999gi,Chung:1999xm}, the RGI of the effective potential begins by noticing that the solution of Eq.~(\ref{callansymanzik}) cannot vary if one considers a change in the energy scale from \(\mu\) to \(\bar{\mu}\) and the effective potential should remain unaffected through such a change of scale. {}Formally, this condition of invariance under a change of scale from \(\mu\) to \(\bar{\mu}\) can be expressed as